mrjoh3/c3/README.md

 The `c3` library is very versatile and includes a lot of options.
 Currently this package wraps most of the [options object](http://c3js.org/reference.html).
 Even with this current limitation a wide range of options are available.

+## Warning

+This package is under active development and will definately change.
+All attempts will be made to maintain the functionality and methods demonstrated in this document.
+Documentation is currently a work in progress.

+Any suggestions, advice or requests are welcome.
+For any bugs (there will be bugs) please submit an [issue](https://github.com/mrjoh3/c3/issues).

 ## Installation